 That's a great way to put it (it's true, right? lol).
 I had no trouble with the separated guys who really, truly were just a few steps away from officially divorced, and that makes it clear that's where you're at.
 Nicely done!

 I've noticed there is very little hesitance at dating separated people where I'm at, but I think that has to do with the laws here.
 My state requires a separation of a year, minimum, before a divorce can happen.
 If someone moves back in, even for a few days, the clock restarts.
 Plus, the only real difference between separation and divorce here is that you can't get remarried while separated.
 But, all you have to do to be separated is for someone simply to move out; no other legal paperwork is necessary.
-I've heard of people who separate, move on with their lives, and wait for years or simply never go through with the divorce.
-They don't have to pay for an attorney or go through a convoluted legal mess that way.

 "Men were designed to hunt mammoth.
 You need to go find your mammoth." --Serenity